deejdeej/MaineMesh-Meshcore/repeater/README.md

 Either of those antennas would also need an RP-SMA to N-female coaxial cable to connect to the Seeed P1 Pro, such as the [Eagles 2PCS RPSMA Male to N Female Connector 12inch Coaxial Assembly](https://www.amazon.com/dp/B06XJM2PK5).

+**DIY**

-If you like to tinker and build things, we have also been experimenting with a DIY 1 watt repeater node based around the RAK Wireless WisMesh 1W Booster Starter Kit.
-Please note this is still very much a Work In Progress, but you can find a [rough draft of the 1 watt build here](Repeater-Build-Guide.md).
+If you like to tinker and build things, we have also been experimenting with a DIY 1 watt repeater based around the RAK Wireless WisMesh 1W Booster Starter Kit.
+You can find the [build guide for the 1 watt repeater here](Repeater-Build-Guide.md).

 ## Configuration